Alfredo in ‘La Traviata’

 French tenor Benjamin Bernheim has quickly emerged as an artist to watch, and has been heralded as “a revelation” with a distinctive voice that is “flawless and pure, ranging from delicate pianissimo to heroic fortissimo as required” (Opera News).
 Following his success as a member of the ensemble and as a resident artist at the Opernhaus Zürich, Bernheim is now featured in impressive debuts at renowned venues throughout Europe.

-Engagements in 2016/17 include Tebaldo (I Capuleti e i Montecchi), Cassio (Otello) and Rodolfo (La bohème) for Opernhaus Zurich, Lensky (Eugene Onegin) at Deutsche Oper Berlin, Rodolfo for Semperoper Dresden, Laerte (Hamlet) for Opera de Lausanne, performances of Die Schöpfung at the Deutsche Staatsoper Berlin, title role in Faust for Latvian National Opera and Alfredo (La Traviata) with Deutsche Oper Berlin.
-Benjamin will return to the Opera de Paris in 2017 and will make his debut at the Wiener Staatsoper, and at the Chicago Lyric Opera and the Berlin Staatsoper in 2018.
+Previous highlights include Tebaldo Capuleti e i Montecchi, Cassio Otello and Rodolfo La bohème for Opernhaus Zurich, Lensky Eugene Onegin at Deutsche Oper Berlin, Rodolfo for Semperoper Dresden, Laerte Hamlet for Opera de Lausanne, title role Faust for Latvian National Opera and Alfredo La Traviata with Deutsche Oper Berlin.

 Benjamin Bernheim studied with Gary Magby at the Lausanne Conservatoire, participated in masterclasses with Giacomo Aragall, and attended Carlo Bergonzi’s Accademia Verdiana in Busseto.